RedHatInsights/curiosity-frontend/CONTRIBUTING.md

 To serve content you'll need to have Docker, Node, and Yarn installed.

 Serving content comes in 3 variations
-- `$ yarn start`, Styled local run, without the Insights proxy.
+- `$ yarn start`, Styled local run, without the Insights proxy, using a mock server.

-  The cons to this are a lack of chroming aspects such as functional login and left navigation.
+  - You'll be presented with a login, you can attempt to login with user `admin` password `admin` as the credentials.
+    However, the up-to-date credentials are maintained here, [RH Cloud Services Config standalone](https://github.com/RedHatInsights/frontend-components/tree/master/packages/config#standalone)
+  - By default `local` run uses the `prod-stable` branch of the [Insights chroming repo](https://github.com/RedHatInsights/insights-chrome) (see the repo for additional branches).
+You can run a branch of your choice by either running the terminal command
+     ```
+      $ export DEV_BRANCH=ci-beta; yarn start
+     ```
+    or by placing the parameter in a `.env.local` dotenv file in the root directory of the project (you can use .env.development and .env.proxy as examples)
+     ```
+      DEV_BRANCH=ci-beta
+     ```
+  - Terminal messaging should indicate the path at which the app can be opened, you may need to scroll up.

-- `$ yarn start:proxy`, Styled local run WITH the Insights proxy.
+- `$ yarn start:proxy`, Styled local using the Insights proxy.

-  This requires access in order to be used, and you may be asked for your credentials during initial repository setup.
+  - This requires access in order to be used.
+In addition, you may be asked for your credentials during initial repository setup.
 The credentials are used to modify your `hosts` for local run.
-- `$ yarn start:standalone`, No Insights styling, just the straight GUI.

-  Useful for confirming issues between the Insights parent app vs Curiosity Frontend.
+  - By default `proxy` run uses the `ci-stable` branch of the [Insights chroming repo](https://github.com/RedHatInsights/insights-chrome) (see the repo for additional branches).
+You can run a branch of your choice by either running the terminal command
+     ```
+      $ export DEV_BRANCH=ci-beta; yarn start:proxy
+     ```
+    or by placing the parameter in a `.env.local` dotenv file in the root directory of the project (you can use .env.development and .env.proxy as examples)
+     ```
+      DEV_BRANCH=ci-beta
+     ```
+  - Terminal messaging should indicate the path at which the app can be opened, you may need to scroll up.

 ### Proxy failing to run?
 Occasionally the proxy setup will attempt to connect, acknowledge that it's connected, but then fail to load the GUI.
 Things to try:

-#### It's the Port, maybe?
-The API requires a secure origin header within its AJAX/XHR calls.
-1. Stop the build
-1. Confirm within `package.json` that the NPM scripts
-   - `$ yarn api:proxy` has a port parameter setting of `443`
-   - `$ yarn api:proxy` has the `domain` or `-d` parameter setup like `...proxy.api.sh -d "https://ci.foo.redhat.com/beta/subscriptions/"...`
-1. Run the build again, `$ yarn start:proxy`
-1. Confirm you browser is pointed at `https://ci.foo.redhat.com/...`

 #### It's Docker?
 1. Stop the build